traefik/traefik/docs/content/routing/providers/swarm.md

     When deploying a stack from a compose file `stack`, the networks defined are prefixed with `stack`.

 #### `traefik.docker.lbswarm`

+!!! warning
+    The `traefik.docker.*` labels are deprecated in v3.
+Please use the `traefik.swarm.*` instead.

 ```yaml
 - "traefik.docker.lbswarm=true"